 Don’t be afraid to revise your work and then revise your revisions.
 This will lead to continually improved work.

+What does a storyboard look like?
 We have some great templates to help you get started on your film.
 Make use of our character map template and plot diagram planner to flesh out basic ideas.
 Who are your characters?
 What do they care about?
 What kinds of decisions do your characters make?
 What is the main conflict in the story?
 What are the plot twists?

 The next step is to take your written word and transfer it to a visual medium.
 The best practice for films (animations and commercials too!) is to use the script to develop a storyboard.
 Using imagery with the text can create a deeper and more immediate understanding of the desired result.
 This is also extremely helpful if you are working in a group and have others relying on your direction.